 Address challenges keeping people from the workforce.
 By allowing for flexible work, skill-based (rather than degree-based) hiring, and greater accommodations for health needs and family obligations, businesses can tap into new pools of workers, expanding their potential workforce despite shrinking population growth.

 Understand the skills, tech readiness, and innovative capacity in a region.
 If the workers available are highly skilled, have access to current technology, and can operate in a dynamic and innovative environment, then they can work more efficiently and compensate for fewer workers overall.
 To ensure that capacity, employers should consider investing in training and support to help workers adapt to new changes and developments in their field.

 Value the workers already in the fold.
-The Great Resignation and the ongoing tight labor market have shown that workers aren’t disposable, and employees who leave won’t be easy to replace.
-By understanding and adapting to the unique challenges of their industry, region, and market, companies can improve their ability to attract and retain talent in a labor market that favors workers.
+The Great Resignation and the ongoing tight labour market have shown that workers aren’t disposable, and employees who leave won’t be easy to replace.
+By understanding and adapting to the unique challenges of their industry, region, and market, companies can improve their ability to attract and retain talent in a labour market that favours workers.